sourcegraph/about/content/blogposts/2022/search-tidbits-episode-1.md

 />

 Even if you know the language, you'll see code examples in popular and high quality repositories for that language.
-To create your own, just hit the `context:` dropdown and manage your contexts to create your own from there.
+To create your own, just hit the `context:` drop-down and manage your contexts to create your own from there.

 <Figure